 Dr Merridee Bailey

 Merridee Bailey is a Senior Research Fellow with the Adelaide node of the ARC Centre of Excellence for the History of Emotions.
-Merridee specialises in the history of England and Europe in the later medieval and early modern periods.
+Merridee works across a number of fields in history and literature in the later medieval and early modern periods.
 She holds a BA, an MA, and earned her PhD at the Australian National University.
-She takes a social history approach to late medieval and early modern morality, looking at the differing guises through which morality was understood and practiced by ordinary people.
-Her first book explored morality and courtesy in late medieval socialising discourses for young people, Socialising the Child in Late Medieval England, c.
+Her first book explored morality and courtesy in late medieval socialising literature for young people, Socialising the Child in Late Medieval England, c.
 1400-1600 (York Medieval Press, 2012).
 She is now writing a book on the history of meekness from the Middle Ages to the modern period.

-In addition to lecturing in medieval history and historical methodology at the University of New England and the Australian National University, she has held visiting fellowships at the Centre for Metropolitan History (Institute of Historical Research, London), and an Australian Academy of the Humanities International Research Fellowship.
+In addition to lecturing in history and historical methodology at the University of New England and the Australian National University, she has held visiting fellowships at the Centre for Metropolitan History (Institute of Historical Research, London), and an Australian Academy of the Humanities International Research Fellowship.
 Her research has been funded by the Australian Research Council, the Australian Academy of the Humanities, the Scouloudi Foundation, the Richard III Society and the Bibliographical Society.
 Merridee has served on the Learning and Teaching Committee at the School of History and Politics at the University of Adelaide and currently serves on the Research Committee.
 She held a Visiting Fellowship at Oriel College, Oxford, for the 2015-2016 academic year and is currently an Associate Member of the History Faculty, The University of Oxford, for 2017-8.

 BA, History and Archaeology (Australian National University)